 The Fairy Godmother and Cinderella repeat much of the film’s original scene (conveniently cropping any mention of the word “miracles” from the film) and with a “Bippidi Boppidi Boo,” the area’s horrid background music of the same name begins to play as normal (it’s been silence outside of battle before now).
 The spell also creates the famous pumpkin carriage, dress and glass slippers for Cinderella.
 The Fairy Godmother warns Cinderella about her midnight deadline and off she goes to the ball, with only a cursory glance at Terra to interrupt this abbreviated film scene.

 Thankfully, after the world’s title card has passed us by, Terra is finally incorporated back into the plot via a conversation with the Fairy Godmother.
-I like this scene, it’s not often you get to see one of Disney’s big, named “advisor” characters like the Fairy Godmother around to help provide clarity to one of Kingdom Hearts’ unique characters rather than their own.
+I like this scene, it’s not often you get to see one of Disney’s big, named “advisor” characters like the Fairy Godmother, backed as authorities by Disney Magic(tm), around to help provide clarity to one of Kingdom Hearts’ unique characters rather than their own.
 Terra shames himself for not realizing Cinderella’s heart was “full of light” just because she was momentarily upset.
 He asks the FGM how she accomplished this remarkable change.
-Unfortunately, the Fairy Godmother’s response has always made me laugh: she turns to him and asks: “Who are you?” as though finally deciding to confront the stranger that broke into her goddaughter’s garden and decided to harass her.
+Unfortunately, the Fairy Godmother’s response has always made me laugh: she turns to him and asks, “Who are you?” as though finally deciding to confront the stranger that broke into her goddaughter’s garden and decided to harass her.
 “Listen here, you little shit…” I imagine this was a lip sync issue, because Terra replies as though she politely asked for his name instead, and she continues as though she had, as well.

 The Fairy Godmother’s idea of faith in the impossible or difficult is one that we’ll be coming back to much later in the game – the ending, specifically.
 For the time being, it’s worth noting just how much of a lesson it seems to be for Terra.
 This is for good reason: it’s a quality that he, his siblings and even Eraqus seem to lack.
 If that feels strange, it’s for good reason: we spent the first three games in the series in control of someone who had this quality ahead of almost all else.
 But we’ll get back to that.